PAYE and payroll for employers

 Your payroll software will work out how much tax and National Insurance you owe, including an employer’s National Insurance contribution on each employee’s earnings above £175 a week.

-You’ll need to send another report to claim any reduction on what you owe HMRC, eg for statutory pay.
+You’ll need to send another report to claim any reduction on what you owe HMRC, for example for statutory pay.

 You’ll be able to view what you owe HMRC, based on your reports.
 You then have to pay them, usually every month.